xxyzzzq/quex/doc/source/modes/pitfalls/context-dependent.rst

 The important thing to understand is that it matches when the lexical analysis step _starts_ at the beginning of a line.
 The alarm signal should ring if begin-of-line is triggered and a white space pattern is defined that includes newline.
-Consider the following patterns being defined:
+Consider the following patterns being defined as:

 .. code-block:: cpp